-Date (Taiwan Time) Resolutions Name Reason Voting Participation 02/05/2014 Approval of distribution of 2013 management bonus Ji Zhao Ming Qu They are managements in the Company.
+Date (Taiwan Time) Resolutions Name Reason Voting Participation 02/04/2015 Approval of distribution of 2014 management bonus Ji Zhao Ming Qu They are managements in the Company.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-02/03/2014 Approval of 2014 management bonus program Ji Zhao Ming Qu They are the managements in the Company.
+Approval of 2015 Employee Restricted Stock Plan Ji Zhao Ming Qu They are employees in the Company.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.

-Date (Taiwan Time) Resolutions Name Reason Voting Participation 03/05/2014 Approval of 2014 Share Repurchase and Executive Ji Zhao Ming Qu They are interested recipients of the share repurchase and employee incentives to be provided pursuant to the plan approved by this resolution.
+03/04/2015 Approval of 2015 Share Repurchase and Executive Incentive Plan Ji Zhao Ming Qu They are intended recipients of the share repurchase and employee incentives to be provided pursuant to the plan approved by this resolution.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-04/30/2014 Approval of transfer of treasury shares to executives Ji Zhao Ming Qu They are intended recipients of the share repurchase and employee incentives to be provided pursuant to the plan approved by this resolution.
+05/05/2015 Approval of transfer of treasury shares to executives Ji Zhao Ming Qu They are intended recipients of the share repurchase and employee incentives to be provided pursuant to the plan approved by this resolution.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-07/30/2014 Approval of 2013 employee bonus distribution Ji Zhao Ming Qu They are employees in the Company.
+07/29/2015 Approval of 2014 employee bonus distribution Ji Zhao Ming Qu They are employees in the Company.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-12/12/2014 Approval of 2015 management bonus program Ji Zhao Ming Qu They are managements in the Company.
+01/28/2016 Approval of distribution of 2015 management bonus Ji Zhao Ming Qu They are managements in the Company.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-02/04/2015 Approval of distribution of 2014 management bonus Ji Zhao Ming Qu They are managements in the Company.
+04/27/2016 Normination of independent directors nominees for re-election at Company's 2016 annual general meeting Dennis Lynn Segers Jen-Lin (Norman) Shen Charlie Xiaoli Huang They are the independent director nominees in the Company.
+The independent directors, Dennis Lynn Segers, Jen-Lin (Norman) Shen and Charlie Xiaoli Huang, did not participate in the discussion and voting, and other directors were without objection by the case.
+Approval of transfer of treasury shares to executives Ji Zhao Ming Qu They are intended recipients of the treasury share pursuant to the plan approved by this resolution.
 The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-Approval of 2015 Employee Restricted Stock Plan Ji Zhao Ming Qu They are employees in the Company.
-The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-03/04/2015 Approval of 2015 Share Repurchase and Executive Incentive Plan Ji Zhao Ming Qu They are intended recipients of the share repurchase and employee incentives to be provided pursuant to the plan approved by this resolution.
-The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.
-05/05/2015 Approval of transfer of treasury shares to executives Ji Zhao Ming Qu They are intended recipients of the share repurchase and employee incentives to be provided pursuant to the plan approved by this resolution.
-The directors, Ji Zhao and Ming Qu, did not participate in the discussion and voting, and other directors and independent directors were without objection by the case.

 III.
 The evaluation of targets for strengthening of the functions of the Board (ex.
-Establishing the Audit Committee, enhancing information transparency, etc.) during the current and immediately preceding fiscal years, and measures taken toward achievement thereof: The Company has hold a shareholders meeting and a Board of Directors meeting on October 28, 2010, and has passed the resolution of establishing an Audit Committee with three independent directors of Dennis Segers, Jen-Lin (Norman) Shen, and Charlie Xiaoli Huang.
-The Company will see the necessity and invite its CPA, financial, operating, and auditing heads to sit in the meeting, and have them report annual financial statements, company's recent financial position, operation status, and internal audit results to ensure that the audit committee obtains complete and detailed information about the
+Establishing the Audit Committee, enhancing information transparency, etc.) during the current and immediately preceding fiscal years, and measures taken toward achievement thereof: The Company has hold a shareholders meeting and a Board of Directors meeting on October 28, 2010, and has passed the resolution of establishing an Audit Committee with three independent directors of Dennis Lynn Segers, Jen-Lin (Norman) Shen, and Charlie Xiaoli Huang.
+The Company will see the necessity and invite its CPA, financial, operating, and auditing heads to sit in the meeting, and have them report annual financial statements, company's recent financial position, operation status, and internal audit results to ensure that the audit committee obtains complete and detailed information about the Company.

-Company.